 - If you are unsure about what you like and what you want to pursue, you are free to take as many subjects and attend various classes so that you get an idea of what you may potentially be passionate about.
 This will allow you to narrow your subjects down and study what you enjoy the most.

-The IB provides the opportunity for students to discover their passion by studying a wide range of subjects, and are not compelled to specialise.
+The IB provides the opportunity for students to discover their passion by studying a wide range of subjects, and are not compelled to specialize.

-Pursuing the IB diploma programme comes with benefits that open up various opportunities in the future, equips students with essential skills and is therefore an ideal course for any student.
+Pursuing the IB diploma program comes with benefits that open up various opportunities in the future, equips students with essential skills and is therefore an ideal course for any student.

 Overall, the IB offers significant educational and developmental benefits for students.
 By nurturing intellectual curiosity, the IB programme enables them to embrace a wide range of skills and attributes.